mattyschell/nyc-topology-db/README.md

 We will create a database named "nyctopo."
 We'll load the data under \data into a schema named "nyc."

 Then we'll run a sibling set of topology data loading from \topo-data.
-This will create a topology named "gotham."
+This will create a topology named "gotham.
 For each dataset loaded we will add a column named "topo," populated with topogeom pointers to the gotham primitives.

 ```shell
 $ export NYCTOPOPASSWORD==<samplepassword1>